Akshit8/ci-cd-k8s/README.md

 - Allow graceful changes like `Blue-Green Deployments` and `Canary Testing`

 ## CI/CD and Kubernetes
-For deploying cloud-native applications safely and efficiently on kubernetes, we need something different from traditional **CI/CD pipelines**.
-It should follow the same declarative way used by `k8s` to manage applications
+For deploying cloud-native applications safely and efficiently on Kubernetes, we need something different from traditional **CI/CD pipelines**.
+It should follow the same declarative way used by `k8s` to manage applications:
-- Injecting kubernetes objects through a declarative document as YAML or JSON
+- Injecting Kubernetes objects through a declarative document as YAML or JSON.
-- Kubernetes Operators processing endlessly evaluating the difference between the submitted objects and their real state in the cluster.
+- Kubernetes Operators processing endlessly, evaluating the difference between the submitted objects and their real state in the cluster.

 ## Why GitOps?
 GitOps is especially suited to deploy cloud-native applications on Kubernetes following the above methodology while retaining it's underlying philosophy:
-- Use git repo as single source of truth
+- Use Git repo as single source of truth
-- changes are triggered with a git commit
+- changes are triggered with a Git commit
 - When the state of repo changes, same changes are enforced inside the cluster.

 ## Our GitOps flow